PerfectlySoft/Perfect-CRUD/README.md

 }
 ```

-Count works similarly to `select` but it will execute the query immediately and simply return the number of resulting objects.
+<a name="count">Count</a> works similarly to `select` but it will execute the query immediately and simply return the number of resulting objects.
 Object data is not actually fetched.

 Usage example: